pea-nut-z/connect-four-app-client-server/README.md

 <img src="client/public/puppeteer-tests.jpg" width="75%" height="75%" alt="Authentication tests">

-The app uses React hooks, Socket.io, Firebase authentication and Real-time Database.
+### Calculation

 It authenticates the user and tracks wins and the number of games you have played.
-In addition, it offers the option of playing in single or multiplayer mode.

-In single-player mode, you are playing against Peanutbot (AI player).
-In multiplayer mode, a game starts when two players are connected.
-The third player connected to multiplayer mode will get an alert that the server is full, but they can play in single-player mode.

-### Calculation

 Played: number of games you played
 Won: number of times you won